 In one 2012 study, the scientists came to the discovery that long-term high blood glucose levels might lead to loss of magnesium through the urine.

-Due to this, individuals who have this chronic disease might have a higher risk for magnesium deficiency.
+Due to this, individuals who have this chronic disease might have a higher risk of magnesium deficiency.

 According to this particular study, consuming almonds might help prevent the development of heart disease and diabetes.
 This study came to the discovery that including almonds in our diets might help treat type 2 diabetes.